An Intelligent Speed Bump Uses Non-Newtonian Liquid - Slashdot

 That's clever (Score:2)

+The problem with these designs which have been coming and going for decades and every other speed bump or road project with similar properties is the durability.

+Roads are a pure hell hole of abrasion, it's why you don a hot as hell leather suit on a motorbike even in the middle of summer.
+Asphalt and concrete, which is a very durable, non-stretchy substance

-Won't get wide acceptance (Score:2)
+Won't get wide acceptance (Score:2, Insightful)

 It's going to cost too much and not be durable enough.
 Regular speed bumps are extremely cheap and made of asphalt; slightly fancier ones are cheap and made of rubber and metal.